absmach/supermq-docs/docs/api.md

 ### Get User Memberships

-You can get all groups a user is assigned to by calling the get user memberships function.
+You can get all groups a user is assigned to by calling the get user memberships method.

 If you want to paginate your results then use `offset`, `limit`, `metadata`, `name`, `status`, `parentID`, `ownerID`, `tree` and `dir` as query parameters.